dorochadev/oneliner/README.md

 ## security

-* all commands are executed with `sudo` for safety
+* By default, commands are only executed if you use `--execute`.
+* Use `--sudo` to prepend `sudo` to the generated command (not automatic).
-* interactive confirmation required before execution
+* Interactive confirmation required before execution.
-* `safe_execution` mode helps prevent destructive commands
+* `safe_execution` mode helps prevent destructive commands.
-* api keys stored in config file with restrictive permissions (0600)
+* API keys stored in config file with restrictive permissions (0600).